nicmollel/kattis-haskell/README.md

 The `CLAUDE.md` file helps ensure consistent development practices when using AI assistance for solving new Kattis problems or maintaining existing solutions.

+### Usage

+This project is all about learning, especially writing many small haskell programs to be familiar with the language.
+To that end, I have made some specific choices in AI usage.

+1. Github Copilot is disabled on haskell files
+2. I hand code my solution and validate it against input, then I will prompt claude on improvements to the solutions.
+During the solutioning, if I can't resolve compile errors my normal search, I will bring in AI for assistance.
+3. I review the suggested improvements and adopt them as necessary.

+This process for me strikes a balance of learning concepts and then building directly on that knowledge to see how it could be improved.
+Ultimately, I hope it will improve my mastery of the language.

 ## References

 This section lists articles and repositories that were studied while working on these solutions:

 - [Competitive Programming in Haskell: Scanner](https://byorgey.github.io/blog/posts/2019/05/22/competitive-programming-in-haskell-scanner.html) - Blog post about scanner utilities for competitive programming
 - [comprog-hs Scanner.hs](https://github.com/byorgey/comprog-hs/blob/master/Scanner.hs) - Scanner utilities were copied from this repository
+- [Compititive Programming Book: Methods to solve](https://cpbook.net/methodstosolve) - hints on underlying theory to solve problems